Mesa County Coroner

 Services Provided by the Mesa County Coroner’s Office

 The Mesa County Coroner’s Offices is responsible for ensuring the death certificates are signed appropriately for the deaths they investigate.
 This could either mean signing the death certificate themselves or consulting with the decedent’s physician to assist them in the most logical way to sign the certificate.
 A certain level of medical knowledge is expected by the Mesa County Coroners’ Office when signing the certificates and when discussing the deaths with physicians, physician office staff and the families of the deceased.
 In addition to the death certificate, each death investigated by the Mesa County Coroner’s Office should have a report detailing the investigators findings and conclusions.
-While in office, Dr. Havlik began publishing annual reports, special suicide reports and drug-related death reports.
+While serving his first term in office, Dr. Havlik began publishing annual reports, special suicide reports and drug-related death reports.
 These types of reports are important for statistical analyses, research and for public information use.
 The performance of autopsies is probably one of the most important aspects of any Coroner’s Office.
 It is the offices responsibility to ensure the autopsies are conducted in a quality manner and follow all the national standards with timely completion of autopsy results and autopsy reports.
-During the entirety of Dr. Havlik’s tenure as the elected Mesa County Coroner, the autopsies were conducted locally in Mesa County using local Mesa County citizens as employees, using local facilities for the performance of autopsies and laboratory studies and using local board-certified pathologists.
-After Dr. Havlik was term limited from office in 2019, the new Coroner (not a forensic pathologist) outsourced the services to others that are not Mesa County citizens.
+During the entirety of Dr. Havlik’s initial tenure as the elected Mesa County Coroner, the autopsies were conducted locally in Mesa County using Mesa County citizens as employees, using local facilities for the performance of autopsies and laboratory studies and using local board-certified pathologists.
+After Dr. Havlik was term limited from office in 2019, the new Coroner outsourced the services to others that are not Mesa County citizens.
+Dr. Havlik was re-elected to serve a second term as Mesa County Coroner in November 2022 and sworn into office in January 2023.
+He will reinstate the use of local employment and use of local facilities for all aspects of service through the Mesa County Coroner’s office.

 Responsibilities of the Mesa County Coroner